First Leicester: Liveries

 Leicester City Transport buses were painted in crimson relieved by cream, this was reversed in the 1960s.
 When rebranded Leicester CityBus, a red, white and grey livery was introduced.

 Upon the takeover in November 1993 by GRT Group, the fleet began to wear a version of the GRT corporate livery, with the base and relief colours associated with Leicester City municipal buses, but in the corporate GRT arrangement, with Leicester CityBus fleetnames and a spire motif.
 This was replaced by FirstGroup corporate livery.

 During 2015/2016, First Midlands, the parent group of First Leicester, introduced a fuchsia fronted version of the latest corporate livery across their fleet.

 During 2019, service 18 received four newer buses in a purple livery branded as 'theBraunstoneBus', with services 88/88A/88E branded as 'Saffron' referring to Saffron Lane which they serve in a yellow and crimson livery.
 Services 14 and 14a would later receive buses featuring orange FrequentFourteens branding.

 In 2023, a new bright green livery branded for the Leicester Buses partnership was introduced on the brand new battery electric buses.

 Services

-Most First Leicester bus services are operated from either Haymarket bus station or St Margaret's bus station.
+Most First Leicester bus services are operated from either Haymarket Bus Station or St Margaret's Bus Station.

 Services operate from the City Centre to Glenfield, New Parks, Braunstone Frith & Kirby Frith, Glenfield Hospital, Braunstone, Fosse Park, Eyres Monsell, Saffron Lane, Leicester Royal Infirmary, Leicester General Hospital, Goodwood, Netherhall, Thurnby Lodge, Thurmaston, Rushey Mead, Mowmacre Hill, Beaumont Centre, Beaumont Leys, Anstey and Highfields.

+Other Services

-First Leicester also provide shuttle buses around East Midlands Airport.
+First Leicester also provides shuttle buses around East Midlands Airport.

 Aircoach

-First Group subsidiary Aircoach launched an hourly service between Leicester (St Margaret's bus station) and Birmingham Airport using the First Leicester depot as a base for a fleet of 4 Mercedes-Benz Sprinter minibuses, During August 2024 it was announced that the Aircoach operations would be wound down with no new bookings being taken after Saturday 31st August and all remaining operations ceasing by 31 October 2024.
+First Group subsidiary Aircoach launched an hourly service between Leicester and Birmingham Airport using the First Leicester depot as a base for a fleet of 4 Mercedes-Benz Sprinter minibuses.
+During August 2024 it was announced that the Aircoach operations would be wound down with no new bookings being taken after Saturday 31 August and all remaining operations ceasing by 31 October 2024.